MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/03-2-Create-email.md

    - Change the **Font family** to: Segoe UI
    - Change the **Body text color** color to: #404040.
    - Change the **Email Background** to #CCCCCC.
 8. In the email itself, find the first section and select it.
 An Edit layout tab will appear.
-Change the **Section background color** to #E6E6E6(gray 1).
+Change the **Section background color** to a shade of gray.

 ## Task 2: Update images
 In this task, we will update the logo.